zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

 We’re listening to a conversation between Iris and Alex.
 Iris begins by saying, “I’m thinking of inviting Simone and Jerry over for  dinner.”
 Alex says, “This isn’t another attempt at matchmaking is it?”
-Iris wants t o invite a couple of friends over to have dinner, but Alex suspects – he thinks – tha t what she’s really doing is trying to be a matchmaker.
+Iris wants to invite a couple of friends over to have dinner, but Alex suspects – he thinks – tha t what she’s really doing is trying to be a matchmaker.

 “To matchmake” (matchmake) means to try to introduc e one person – one single person, one unmarried person – to another person th at you think they might like.
 So, this is what “matchmaking” is, and in some cult ures there are matchmakers who help arrange marriages, help young people find each other.
 This is done, of course, informally in all cultures.
 Your parents tr y to introduce you to a nice girl or a nice boy that they think you may want to marry.